-This route is mostly a road hike with a bit of easy, Class 2 scrambling along the North Ridge at its finish to reach the summit.
+This route is mostly a road hike with a bit of easy, Class 2 scrambling along the north ridge at its finish to reach the summit.
 Hike up Buckskin Road, circumventing a few large watery mudholes by skirting the road in the thick sagebrush alongside the road.
 About 1-1/4 miles up the road, you will reach a junction with FST-237B (signed).
-To do the North Ridge route, continue straight on FSR-617.
-To do the South Ridge route, go left onto FST-237B.
+To climb the north ridge, continue straight on FSR-617.
+To climb the south ridge, go left onto FST-237B.

-Continue trudging along rocky, muddy FSR-617 through a section of thick forest on the East Side of Mountain View Peak.
-After the road climbs leftward back up to the ridge crest (in open terrain), leave the road and scramble southward along the ridge crest through somewhat tedious scrub/sagebrush and ground talus/boulders to reach the rather unimpressive high point of Mountain View Peak.
+Continue trudging along rocky, muddy FSR-617 through a section of thick forest on the east side of Mountain View Peak.
+After the road climbs leftward back up to the ridge crest (in open terrain), leave the road and scramble south along the ridge crest through somewhat tedious scrub/sagebrush and ground talus/boulders to reach the rather unimpressive high point of Mountain View Peak.
 You will find an old cattle fence on the ridge crest for most of this scramble.
-The summit has some signs of surveyors but no visible USGS BM on the highest point or anywhere nearby.
+The summit has some signs of surveyors but no visible USGS benchmark on the highest point or anywhere nearby.
 There is a torn-down cairn on the high point and a larger cairn just to the south.